hpi-dhc/xmen/README.md

 Run `xmen index my_config.yaml --sapbert` or `xmen index my_config.yaml --all` to create the [FAISS](https://github.com/facebookresearch/faiss) index.

 To use the linker at runtime, pass the `embedding_model_name` (usually the same as was used for creating the index)  and index folder as an argument.
-At inference time, you have to pass a batch size, as the SapBERT linker runs on the GPU by default:
+To make predictions on a batch of documents, you have to pass a batch size, as the SapBERT linker runs on the GPU by default:

 ```
 sapbert_linker = SapBERTLinker(